 When is “the appropriate moment”?

 The sacrament of Anointing is not the equivalent of a couple of pills to be taken when we are feeling under the weather.
-It exists for those who are in some danger due to sickness or old age.
-Yet we should not hesitate in asking if someone is in a serious condition or is facing the prospect of serious surgery.
+It exists for those who are in some serious danger due to sickness or old age.
+We should not hesitate in asking if someone is in a serious condition or is facing the prospect of serious surgery.
 The priest will always be happy to answer your request.

 “Is any among you sick?
 Let him call for the priests of the Church, and let them pray over him, anointing him with oil in the name of the Lord; and the prayer of faith will save the sick man, and the Lord will raise him up; and if he has committed any sins, he will be forgiven,” (James 5:14-15)